PM Afternoon Programs Main Icon

 Grades 3, 4, 5

 Students will be introduced to the basics of programming through projects that explore creative arts.
 Using elements of design, drawing, music, and dance, students will create interactive art, stories, animations, games, and more using a programming language developed by MIT Media Lab called Scratch.
 This course will encourage students to imagine new possibilities of what they can do with computers, express themselves creatively with new technologies, and explore computational ideas through personally meaningful projects, all while learning valuable computer programming concepts.
+For students who have previous programming experience, we will expand on the covered topics to learn more about game development and design.

-Musical Performance: Shooting Stars
+Shooting Stars Icon PM

 Artist Studio: Creator Space Advanced